-The new WHFCC’s design is centered around a new 58,400 square foot multi-use gymnasium space with second-floor observation area to suitable for large sports competitions (basketball, volleyball, gymnastics, cheerleading, etc.) and other similar convention related regional events, gatherings and banquets.
-Facility attributes that will support these functions include smaller team meeting rooms and classrooms for coaches, officials & event organizers, training and locker rooms, laundry, and storage spaces.
+The new AHFCC design is centered around a new 58,400 square foot multi-use gymnasium space with second-floor observation area to suitable for large sports competitions (basketball, volleyball, gymnastics, cheerleading, etc.) and other similar convention related regional events, gatherings and banquets.
+Facility attributes to support these functions include smaller team meeting rooms and classrooms for coaches, officials & event organizers, training and locker rooms, laundry, and storage spaces.
 A double-height entry concourse space provides a central information and control desk as well as connections to a concessions window, a new public fitness/exercise area, new recreational offices, shared restroom facilities, and renovated portions of the existing Complex facility.
 Additionally, a new vehicle drop-off drive on the west side serves as a complimentary new entry to a new two-story stair and elevator lobby and box office space.
-This area will improve accessibility to upper levels, including a new connection corridor to the theater lobby in the existing Complex building.
+This area greatly improved accessibility to upper levels, including a new connection corridor to the theater lobby in the existing Complex building.

 site plans: existing -> Phase 1 -> Future phases

 As part of the development agreement, a financial partnership was established with Polk County Tourism and Sports Marketing (a.k.a.
 “Visit Central Florida”).
 This partnership facilitated an agreement with the Lakeland Magic organization to utilize the facility as their team’s basketball training center/practice facility.
 The building includes dedicated office space for the Magic and design flexibility for maximum shared-use of locker, training, and classroom with the City.

 associated renovations to the existing complex